Annelaurevov/circuit-solvers-/README.md

         -o <name>   Give name for the output file

-        -v          Visualizes the result with pygame
+        -c          Saves csv file from random iterations in outputs/csv -v          Visualizes the result with pygame
-        -c          Writes out random result to csv file in outputs -p          Shows a histogram of random iterations [-r -n <amount>]
+        -p          Shows a histogram of random iterations [-r -n <amount>]

         -h          Shows this message